Abdomasoud/DEBI-Application/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request(@MohamdOmar, @Asser-Tantawy).

 ## License